Our highest priority will remain the safety of our patients and staff.

 If you have a non-urgent problem then please email details to us at email@example.com.

-Until we are back to our usual levels of service the following advice may be of help if we are unable to see you immediately: For problems such as broken teeth, lost fillings and lost crowns keep the area clean, sharp edges can be smoothed with a wooden emery board if accessible, but if not, temporary filling kits are usually available from large pharmacies or online, alternatively placing sugar-free chewing gum, orthodontic wax (or the wax from something like “Babybel” cheese) over the area can help reduce any sensitivity as well as smooth any roughness and stop food getting trapped.
+Until we are back to normal levels of service the following advice may be of help if we are unable to see you immediately: For problems such as broken teeth, lost fillings and lost crowns keep the area clean, sharp edges can be smoothed with a wooden emery board if accessible, but if not, temporary filling kits are usually available from large pharmacies or online, alternatively placing sugar-free chewing gum, orthodontic wax (or the wax from something like “Babybel” cheese) over the area can help reduce any sensitivity as well as smooth any roughness and stop food getting trapped.